|“Administrator”||means an individual that is identified as such within Unity;|

-4.3 Upon issuance or receipt of a Termination Notice, DP shall calculate the balance of the Account Holder’s payment account and determine in a report (the “Accounts Summary”), a return of funds (if any) or balance owing by the Account Holder.
+4.3 Upon issuance or receipt of a Termination Notice, Dye & Durham shall calculate the balance of the Account Holder’s payment account and determine in a report (the “Accounts Summary”), a return of funds (if any) or balance owing by the Account Holder.
 Any such payments or refunds shall be made within 10 days from receipt of the Accounts Summary.

 5.1.
 In order to use Unity, the Account Holder must first set up an account by providing us with accurate and complete registration information and designating an Administrator.
 The Administrator is responsible for:

 (a) adding, changing and deleting the list of Users authorized to use an account; and